3 Types of Lighting Controls

 Lighting controls are a range of smart lighting devices that can regulate the levels, quality and characteristics of light in a defined space.
 These smart devices aid in reducing electricity wastage while simultaneously encouraging energy efficiency.

-For instance, the leading LED lighting manufacturers claim that using lighting controls can reduce the total energy consumption by almost 35%.
-Moreover, these devices aim to enhance user comfort and aid in the development of a functional, energy efficient and aesthetically pleasing space.
+For instance, the leading LED lighting manufacturers claim that using lighting control solutions can reduce total energy consumption by almost 35%.
+Moreover, these devices aim to enhance user comfort and aid in the development of a functional, energy-efficient and aesthetically pleasing space.

 Here are some types of lighting controls that have gained popularity in recent times:

-Occupancy sensors, also known as occupancy detectors, are capable of controlling the lighting devices by detecting the occupancy in a space.
-They switch-on the lights automatically as they detect motion and turn them off when the area is not occupied for a certain amount of time.
-For instance, ESavvy is a range of smart PIR occupancy sensors by Wipro Lighting that uses advanced passive infrared technology for detecting the patterns and range.
-It encourages convenience and ensures public (and employee) safety by automatically illuminating the dark spaces like corridors, stairwells and aisle.
+Occupancy sensors, also known as occupancy detectors, are capable of controlling lighting devices by detecting the occupancy in a space.
+They switch on the lights automatically as they detect motion and turn them off when the area is not occupied for a certain amount of time.
+For instance, ESavvy is a range of smart PIR occupancy sensors by Wipro Lighting that uses advanced passive infrared technology for detecting patterns and ranges.
+It encourages convenience and ensures public (and employee) safety by automatically illuminating dark spaces like corridors, stairwells and aisles.

 A dimmer allows the users to control and alter the “intensity of illumination” as per their preferences.
 It encourages convenience as users can lighten or darken the room with simple controls.
-Moreover, dimmers can be optimized for turning-off the lights after a certain period of time.
-This not only aids energy savings but also increases life of the LED luminaries.
+Moreover, dimmers can be optimized for turning off the lights after a certain period of time.
+This not only aids energy savings but also increases the life of the LED luminaries.

-Introduction of lighting controls has increased focus on the cost and convenience aspects associated with lighting.
-Interestingly, it was Wipro Lighting that pioneered the Energy Management Systems in 2002 and introduced energy efficient lighting controls that comprehended efficiency, comfort, and style.
+The introduction of lighting controls has increased focus on the cost and convenience aspects associated with lighting.
+Interestingly, it was Wipro Lighting that pioneered the Energy Management Systems in 2002 and introduced energy-efficient lighting controls that comprehended efficiency, comfort, and style.